christiandaley/SumSharp/README.md

 ### ValueTuple cases

-If a case holds a `System.ValueTuple` (not `System.Tuple`), special overloads of the case constructors and if functions are generated that make it easier to construct and work with the tuple values.
+If a case holds a `System.ValueTuple`, special overloads of the case constructors and if functions are generated that make it easier to construct and work with the tuple values.

 ```csharp
 [UnionCase("Case0", (int, string))]